 As part of its Economic Response to COVID-19, the Australian Government has partnered with state and territory governments, including the Queensland Government, to provide free or low-fee training courses through its JobTrainer Fund.

 Job seekers and young people, including school leavers, can now take advantage of subsidised training to learn skills for jobs in demand.

 To be eligible to enrol in a training place funded under the JobTrainer Fund, prospective students must:

 - be an Australian citizen, Australian permanent resident (includes humanitarian entrant), temporary resident with the necessary visa and work permits on the pathway to permanent residency, or a New Zealand citizen; and

 - have finished school or no longer be at school (including home schooled); and

 - not be enrolled in training (includes vocational education and training (VET) and higher education courses); and

-- either be a (1) Job seeker OR (2) School leaver/Young person as defined below:
+- either be a (1) Job seeker OR (2) School leaver/Young person OR (3) applying to undertake training in aged care, disability care, childcare and digital skills as defined below:-

 - Job seeker means an individual aged 15 years or older who is: